-Facebook, Instagram, Twitter, Snapchat—these are just a few of the social media sites that keep us connected in this modern age.
+Facebook, Instagram, Twitter, Snapchat-these are just a few of the social media sites that keep us connected in this modern age.
 As technology continues to develop at an astounding rate, people are being offered more and more ways to connect with each other, and yet research indicates that we might be more disconnected than ever.
 In a study released earlier this year, health insurer Cigna discovered that the overall national loneliness score indicates about half of Americans are lonely.
-Even more alarming than this statistic, however, is the finding that members of generation Z (ages 18-22) are the loneliest, surpassing even the elderly.
+Even more alarming than this statistic, however, is the finding that members of Generation Z (ages 18-22) are the loneliest, surpassing even the elderly.

 …research shows that those who use social media platforms heavily have very little difference in their loneliness scores compared to those who never use them.
 In other words, it doesn’t matter if you have thousands of friends and followers online.
 What matters is what kinds of friends you have and if you can count on them to be there for you in real life.

 Why does this matter?
 Well, as anyone who has ever felt lonely before can tell you, loneliness can have a profound impact on one’s mental health.
 Those who are lonely might feel that no one understands or appreciates them.
 They might also feel left out and isolated.
 Similarly, lonely people might feel that they lack meaningful relationships and that there is no one that they can talk to.
 In other words, loneliness creates an emotional state in youth that puts them at a greater risk of developing low self-esteem, depression, substance abuse, and suicidal thoughts.
 It’s when these issues start to affect you that you should look for help.
 Many people find solace in meditation or may use CBD to combat stress.
 CBD comes in many forms, and whilst capsulesХ effects last longer than some oils, it’s simply about finding what works best for you.

 Loneliness, however, does not just affect one’s mental health; it also has a strong impact on one’s physical health.
 According to Vivek Murthy, a former surgeon general, loneliness causes stress that can trigger a biological response, leading to an increased risk of diabetes, heart disease, arthritis, and other health problems.
 In addition, Cigna notes that the biological stress caused by loneliness has the same life-shortening effect as the negative health consequences caused by smoking 15 cigarettes a day.
 To give some added perspective, the mortality rate of loneliness actually makes it more dangerous to one’s health than obesity.